avto-dev/amqp-rabbit-manager/README.md

 ## Usage

+At first you should execute command `rabbit:setup` for creating all queues and exchanges on RabbitMQ server.

-In any part of your application you can resolve connection or queue factories.
+Then, in any part of your application you can resolve connection or queue/exchange factories.
 For example, in artisan command:

 ```php
 <?php